-Supermarket Arch: The distinctive arched-roof supermarket, which, in the mid 1950s, opened at Frankford Avenue and Pratt Street in the Frankford neighborhood of Northeast Philadelphia, has been nominated for Historic Status and has been added to the Preservation Alliance for Greater Philadelphia's Places to Save list.
+Supermarket Arch: The distinctive arched-roof supermarket, located at Frankford Avenue and Pratt Street in the Frankford neighborhood of Northeast Philadelphia, has been added to the city's register of historic places and has also been added to the Preservation Alliance of Greater Philadelphia's Places to Save list.

-Nestled in the shadow of the Bridge Street Terminus of the Frankford Elevated line, the Frankford Penn Fruit store opened in the mid 1950s, replacing an older one two blocks north.
-The new one had a large parking lot - a rarity at the time in the congested areas of NE Philadelphia.
+Nestled in the shadow of the Bridge Street Terminus of the Frankford Elevated line, the 73,090-square-foot Frankford Penn Fruit store opened in 1955, replacing an older one two blocks north.
+The new location had a large parking lot - a rarity at the time in the congested areas of NE Philadelphia.

 As a child, my wife bought many of her little Golden Books there.
 As a teenager, I bought prom corsages from Penn Fruit's floral department at prices much lower that at a florist.
 The interior of the store was bright, colorful and had an inviting, put-together look lacking in other supermarkets.
 The distinctive, sweeping barrel-vault roof and stylishly modern glass facade made a Penn Fruit store easy to spot.